nehat217/nehat217/README.md

 The repository is organized as follows:

-- `apartment_price_prediction.ipynb`: Google Colab containing the code for data preprocessing, EDA, model building, hyperparameter tuning, and evaluation.
+- CS4372HW1.py: Python script for predicting apartment prices.
 - `README.md`: This README file providing an overview of the project.

 ## Dependencies